lydell/tiny-decoders/README.md

 Note that there is no `object` decoder, because there are two ways of decoding objects:

-- If you know all the keys, use [record] or [autoRecord].
+- If you know all the keys, use [fields] or [autoRecord].
 - If the keys are dynamic and all values have the same type, use [dict].

 Some languages also have _tuples_ in addition to arrays.
 Both TypeScript and Flow lets you use arrays as tuples if you want, which is also common in JSON.
-Use [tuple], [pair] and [triple] to decode tuples.
+Use [fields], [pair] and [triple] to decode tuples.

-(Related: The less common decoders [mixedArray] and [mixedDict].)
+All decoders that work with objects also accept arrays, because arrays are objects too.

 #### Tolerant decoding

 Since arrays and objects can hold multiple values, their decoders allow opting into tolerant decoding, where you can recover from errors, either by skipping values or providing defaults.
 Whenever that happens, the message of the error that would otherwise have been thrown is pushed to an `errors` array (`Array<string>`, if provided), allowing you to inspect what was ignored.
 (Perhaps not the most beautiful API, but very simple.)

-For example, if you pass an `errors` array to a [record] decoder, it will both push to the array and pass it along to its sub-decoders so they can push to it as well.
+For example, if you pass an `errors` array to a [fields] decoder, it will both push to the array and pass it along to its sub-decoders so they can push to it as well.

 #### `array`